pantelis/artificial-intelligence/_sources/aiml-common/lectures/scene-understanding/rcnn/_index.md

 ## CNN Features  and SVM Classification

-Each of these proposals can be fed into a CNN (e.g. [ResNet]({{<ref "../feature-extraction-resnet/">}})).
+Each of these proposals can be fed into a CNN (e.g. ResNet.
 Since regions are of various rectangular shapes, we warp the regions to a fixed size (CNNs can process fixed input tensors) of 227 x 227 pixels and the CNN produces a 4096-dim feature vector from each of the regions.
 Note that this representation of each region by 4096 elements is considered quite compact and more importantly the features are _shared_ across classes.

-Using these features we use a binary [SVM classifier]({{<ref "../../classification/svm">}}) that produces a positive or negative on whether this feature contains the class of interest or not.
+Using these features we use a binary SVM classifier that produces a positive or negative on whether this feature contains the class of interest or not.
 We train a separate binary SVM classifier per class (binary classification).

 The sharing of features allows us to practically aggregate into a matrix all features of all regions (2000 x 4096) we well as aggregate the SVM weights into another matrix (4096 x K), where K is the number of classes we have trained for, and do this combined operation via a matrix-matrix product.